 Getting from Southern Thailand to Northern Thailand

 Note that these flights will be to Bangkok’s older Don Mueang Airport (which handles domestic flights).
-A taxi to Khao San Road or Central Bangkok should set you back between 250-400 Baht and take 20-30 minutes depending on traffic and whether you take the toll road (which you will have to pay an extra 150 Baht or so for so tell the taxi driver ‘No Toll!’ if you are in no rush) or not.
+A taxi to Khao San Road or Central Bangkok should set you back between 300-500 Baht and take 20-30 minutes depending on traffic and whether you take the faster toll road (which you will have to pay an extra 150 Baht or so for.
+Tell the taxi driver ‘No Toll!’ if you are in no rush).

 Time Needed – 2-3 weeks.

-Chiang Rai, Golden Triangle & Around
+12. Chiang Rai, Golden Triangle & Around

 Most travellers also head to the golden triangle, which is a small area in Chiang Rai province where the River Ruak meets the mighty Mekong River and where Thailand meets Laos and Myanmar.
 It was well-known as a famous opium growing region and there a few interesting sites where you can learn about the trade.

 This can also be done as a day-trip from Chiang Rai but there are a few guesthouses with rock-bottom prices in town so it’s nice to stay overnight in what is a really small village with beautiful surroundings.
 It has a fascinating history and was the home of a group of 12,000 Chinese Nationalists who fled China to Mae Salong in 1949 following the rise to power of the Chinese Communists.
 They continued their insurgency, part-funded by the opium trade for several decades from Mae Salong.
 There are several museums relating to this in the village, which nowadays is famous for producing excellent oolong tea.

 Another key destination on any backpacking route in Thailand.
-Chiang Mai is a cosmopolitan city with a very international vibe like Bangkok, but much smaller and more relaxed and without a lot of the hassles that go with the capital.
+Chiang Mai is a cosmopolitan city with a very international vibe like Bangkok, but much smaller and more relaxed and without a lot of the hassles that go with life in the capital.
 It’s a great place to get to grips with traditional thai practices such as massage, muay-thai boxing and thai cooking and has a reputation as the country’s cultural capital.

 You could potentially split your time in Chiang Mai into two separate stints as you will probably need to return after Mae Sariang in order to take a train down to Sukhothai as there are no easy and certainly no direct connections between Mae Sariang and Sukhothai.

-Mae Hong Son
+16. Mae Hong Son

 This is another very small town not far from Pai.
 You probably won’t need as long here but it’s certainly worth hiring a motorbike or at least a bicycle for a day or two and getting out to the surrounding areas which are home to a few points of potential interest including a mud spa, a bamboo bridge, a waterfall, a palace and a fish cave!